sgillespie/lambda-calculus/README.md

     (λx. x) x
     (λx y. x) (λx. x)

-# Examples
+# Example
 &lambda; is surprisingly expressive for a language so small.
-We will now look at representing simple data types using pure &lambda;, including natural numbers, booleans, and records.
+We will now look at representing the set of nonnegative integers using pure &lambda;.
+These ideas can be used to represent nearly any data type, including booleans, records, and algebraic data types.

 # Natural Numbers
-Natural numbers can be achieved by using what we call Church Numerals.
+Natural numbers can be achieved by using what we call Church Numerals [1].

     0: λ f x. x
     1: λ f x. f x
     2: λ f x. f (f x)
     3: λ f x. f (f (f x))

-The pattern here is any number `n` is achieved by applying it's first argument, `f`, `n` times, to its second argument, `x`.
+Any number `n` is achieved by applying it's first argument, `f`, `n` times, to its second argument, `x`.
 We can generalize this to two functions

     zero: λ f x. x
     succ: λ n f x. f (n f x)

 We have defined natural numbers inductively, using two cases.
-Zero is defined exactly as we did earlier, and it's successor, which essentially means n + 1.
+Zero is defined exactly as we did earlier, and it's successor, as n + 1.
 Every natural can be composed using those two functions.
 For example, we can achieve the number 2, by using only zero and successor.

     2 = succ (succ zero)
       = (λ n f x. f (n f x)) ((λ n f x. f (n f x)) λ f x. x)